mirumee/ariadne/README.md

 # Ariadne

-Ariadne is a Python library for implementing [GraphQL](http://graphql.github.io/) servers, inspired by [Apollo Server](https://www.apollographql.com/docs/apollo-server/) and built with [GraphQL-core-next](https://github.com/graphql-python/graphql-core-next).
+Ariadne is a Python library for implementing [GraphQL](http://graphql.github.io/) servers.

-The library already implements enough features to enable developers to build functional GraphQL APIs.
-It is also being dogfooded internally on a number of projects.
+- **Schema-first:** Ariadne enables Python developers to use schema-first approach to the API implementation.
+This is the leading approach used by the GraphQL community and supported by dozens of frontend and backend developer tools, examples, and learning resources.
+Ariadne makes all of this immediately available to your and other members of your team.
+- **Simple:** Ariadne offers small, consistent and easy to memorize API that lets developers focus on business problems, not the boilerplate.
+- **Open:** Ariadne was designed to be modular and open for customization.
+If you are missing or unhappy with something, extend or easily swap with your own.

 Documentation is available [here](https://ariadne.readthedocs.io/).